My Trip

 The Long & Short of It: The Island Restaurant

-Posted by Frances Morphy on
+Posted by Frances on

 What makes Golden so golden?
 You'll hear the answer again and again: the people.
 These are the folks whose dreams and doings give Golden its spirit.
 In this series you'll get the long & short of it, a glimpse into the people who've created the places that you come to visit.